Ayurveda With European Flavour at Ayurveda Sonnhof Resort

 No caffeine, no sweet treats.
 I was suffering from a headache and tiredness from the previous day but these are natural reactions to detoxing the body.
 But to my delight, a head and body massage was very timely.
 Shirodhara is a traditional head treatment and body massage specifically to relieve stress-relating symptoms and it worked.

-The atmosphere is cosy, friendly and supportive.
+The atmosphere at Ayurveda Sonnhof Resort is cosy, friendly and supportive.
 Guests share their experiences in a positive light and are sympathetic of the effects endured.
 Many guests return here for their annual MOT, some travel with supportive partners but most are alone.
 Days can be active with Yoga, Pilates, Qi Gong, Tai Chi walks, forest bathing and lectures, all providing a social opportunity or non-verbal company.

 With 30 rooms and a staff of 50, service levels are high.
 The therapists are trained and conversant in the European Ayurveda discipline.
 Those I met monitored my progress along my ayurvedic journey.
 Guest rooms are tastefully furnished with every amenity needed for this type of stay – a hot water bottle to help with liver detox and flasks for hot water – thoughtful and considerate, just like home!